-The site occurs within the southwestern extent of the Sawmill Creek Subwatershed associated with the Credit River and is located in close proximity to the Lisgar Creek Riparian Corridor of Sixteen Mile Creek to the northwest.
+The Subject Lands also occur within the southwestern extent of the Sawmill Creek Subwatershed and are located in close proximity to the Lisgar Creek Riparian Corridor of Sixteen Mile Creek to the northwest.
 The Sawmill Creek Subwatershed is highly urbanized and contains fragmented patches of wetland and forest habitat (CVC 2009).